escullion/testcontainers-examples/README.md

 # Testcontainers examples
-Demo project demonstrating some of the capabilities of Testcontainers
+Demo project demonstrating some of the capabilities of Testcontainers.